 Summit also offers simple and thorough reporting to make it easier to track delinquent accounts.
 Users can access accounts through an online portal, place new accounts for collection, and download reports 24/7.
 Summit also offers easy-to-use financial calculators and quick guides to debt collection laws and statutes of limitations in all 50 states.

-Summit takes 7.5% to 50% of the balance of each account it collects on, with an average rate of around 35%.
-The agency requires a $50 minimum collecting balance on each account and also offers accounts receivable consulting, skip tracing, credit bureau reporting, and litigation.
+Summit takes 7.5% to 50% of the balance of each account it collects on and requires a $50 minimum collecting balance on each account.
+They also offer accounts receivable consulting, skip tracing, credit bureau reporting, and litigation.

 Best for First-Time Collections : National Service Bureau

 Founded in 1986, Seattle-based National Service Bureau (NSB) offers a range of collection services to help businesses collect on accounts past due.
 While the agency is not BBB accredited, it does enjoy an A- rating from the bureau.
 We chose it as the best for first-time collections because it offers educational resources to help businesses streamline their accounts receivable and collections processes.

 NSB uses multiple channels to reach out to debtors, including mail, email, fax, and phone.
 The agency puts a strong focus on pre-collection and claims that it can usually resolve past-due accounts before placing them in collection.
 If pre-collection doesn’t work, NSB can also take delinquent accounts to litigation.

 NSB provides clients regular updates on past-due accounts, has an online portal for clients to manage accounts, and maintains an online payment portal for debtors.